 A leader with decades of experience in public service and community-building, Dr. Susan Talamantes Eggman was first elected in November 2012 to represent the 13th Assembly District, which draws together the San Joaquin Delta communities of Stockton, Tracy, Thornton and Mountain House.
 Susan has since been re-elected in 2014, 2016, and 2018.

 Susan grew up on her family’s small almond orchard and apiary in Turlock.
 It was a farm-to-market family business, with Eggman’s father and brother tending the orchard and hives, her mother keeping the books, and later her partner, Renee Hall, bottling and selling the honey at farmers markets in San Francisco.
 Continuing through three generations of growing and beekeeping in California’s Central Valley, the operation ultimately grew to over 40 acres of almonds and 2000 beehives.

-She began working in hospice care, at the Emanuel Medical Center, in Turlock, as she began pursuing a master’s degree in social work.
-After that, she worked as a mental health provider and medical social worker before completing a Ph.D. at Portland State University.
-An associate professor of social work at California State University, Sacramento, Susan has taken a leave of absence to serve on the State Assembly.
-A lifelong learner, Susan passed the Licensed Clinical Social Worker examination shortly after assuming office in 2012.
+Susan joined the U.S. Army out of high school and served four years as a medic.
+After her service, she attended California State University, Stanislaus, where she completed a bachelor’s degree in psychology and a master’s degree in social work.
+She worked as a mental health provider and medical social worker before completing a Ph.D. at Portland State University.
+An associate professor of social work at California State University, Sacramento, Susan has taken a leave of absence to serve in the State Assembly.
+A lifelong learner, Susan passed the Licensed Clinical Social Worker examination shortly after assuming office.

 Susan and Renee, her spouse and partner for more than 30 years, live in Stockton’s Victory Park neighborhood, where they are raising their daughter, Eme.